Quantum Criticality of Anti-ferromagnetism and Superconductivity with Relativity

 \thinmuskip=3mu \medmuskip=4mu \thickmuskip=5mu Our model may be viewed as an interacting Hubbard-like model (identical Hilbert space) but with spin-charge flip symmetry present.
-It is easy to argue that our model realizes a Dirac semi-metal phase at small values of the coupling $\kappa$.
 Note that our model can be written as a sum of terms defined on bonds of the lattice that consist of fermion bilinears and 4-, 6- and 8-fermion interactions (but no higher order terms) \cite{SM}.
-For small values of $\kappa$ the fermion bilinear terms reproduce \cref{eq:hop} with $t_{ij} = \kappa \eta_{ij}$, and the higher order fermion interactions are small.
-Since these interactions are perturbatively irrelevant at the massless fixed point in $2+1$ dimensions the semi-metal phase must emerge at weak couplings.
-For strong coupling on the other hand, we show using numerical simulations that the Dirac fermions acquire a mass, but because of the spin-charge flip symmetry {\em both} $\vec \phi^s$ and $\vec \phi^c$ are degenerate and the system breaks the $\mathbb{Z}^{sc}_2$ symmetry by picking one of the two ground states.
+For $\kappa\ll 1$ the fermion bilinear terms reproduce \cref{eq:hop} with $t_{ij} = \kappa \eta_{ij}$, and since fermion interactions are perturbatively irrelevant at the massless fixed point the semi-metal phase must emerge at $\kappa \ll 1$.
+For $\kappa \gg 1$, we show using numerical simulations that the Dirac fermions acquire a mass, but because of the spin-charge flip symmetry {\em both} $\vec \phi^s$ and $\vec \phi^c$ are degenerate and the system breaks the $\mathbb{Z}^{sc}_2$ symmetry by picking one of the two ground states.
 We present numerical evidence below that the phase transition between Dirac semi-metal and spin-charge flip broken phase is continuous and in a new universality in which both order parameters are simultaneously quantum critical.
-We note that other models preserving the spin-charge flip symmetry include a four-fermion model ~\cite{Li:2019acc,SM} and various fermion-boson models~\cite{assaad2016:dp,goetz2021:ssh}, although they do not harbor the new critical point which is the focus here.
+We note that other models preserving the spin-charge flip symmetry include a four-fermion model ~\cite{Li:2019acc,SM} and various fermion-boson models~\cite{assaad2016:dp,goetz2021:ssh}, although they do not harbor the new critical point.